maweki/ssfsm/README.md

 to do something like that, the syntax is `f = Machine.State; f.accepting = True`.
 The accepting-property can also be read.

-A state's name can be accessed via its (read-only) `name`-property.

 States and transitions are kept in dictionaries, therefore a state-identifier as well as all transitions need to be hashable.